10.2.3. Inheritance Example: Actor 1

 Review

-The Actor family of example programs demonstrate various aspects of object-oriented programs.
+The Actor family of example programs demonstrates various aspects of object-oriented programs.
 As such, they don't solve a problem beyond illustrating the syntax needed to build multi-class programs and use the connecting relationships.
 To gain the intended benefits from the Actor examples, you must focus on the illustrated syntax and study it for understanding.
 Your goal is to understand the concepts and syntax well enough that you can generalize them to solve new problems.
 We need a certain "critical mass" of code to demonstrate inheritance.
 So, the first version specifies three classes and a main function in a single file, and subsequent versions become increasingly complex.

 UML Class Diagram Abstract Representation